darrenlwj96/SPX-Conditional-Risk-Engine/README.md

 This repository intentionally does **not** include:

-- Trading rules or execution logic
+- Trading rules, alpha signals, or execution logic
-- Option structures, strikes, or premium evaluation
+- Option structures, strike selection, or premium evaluation
-- Policy thresholds, cooldown logic, or capital sizing
+- Capital allocation rules, policy thresholds, or cooldown logic
-- Backtests or performance claims
+- Backtests, P&L attribution, or performance claims

-The goal is to demonstrate **risk estimation architecture**, not a deployable trading system.
+Any downstream use of the outputs (if any) is considered **out of scope** for this repository.

 ---

 ## Methodology (High Level)

-- **Leakage-safe realized volatility features**
+### Leakage-Safe Feature Construction

-  Realized volatility inputs are shifted to avoid look-ahead bias.
+All realized-volatility features are constructed using **only historical data available prior to the evaluation date**.
+Rolling volatility measures are explicitly shifted to prevent look-ahead bias.

-- **Two-state regime detection (CALM / STRESSED)**
-  Regimes are inferred from volatility level, persistence, and slope behavior.

-- **Conditional volatility modeling**
-  EGARCH and GJR-GARCH models with Student-t innovations are evaluated, with conservative selection based on downside tail behavior.
+### Conditional Risk State Labeling

+A two-state conditional risk label (**CALM / STRESSED**) is inferred from:

+- Volatility level
+- Volatility persistence
+- Volatility slope behavior

+This labeling is intended to describe **risk conditions**, not market direction.

+### Conditional Volatility Modeling

+Conditional volatility is estimated using **GARCH-family models with Student-t innovations**, specifically:

-- **Distributional tail modeling**
+- EGARCH
-  A hybrid empirical + EVT/GPD approach is used to characterize extreme tail risk, with stability checks and safe fallbacks.

-- **Diagnostic VaR ladder**
+- GJR-GARCH

-  Produces a probability-indexed view of next-day downside risk for scenario analysis and monitoring.
+Model selection is performed conservatively based on **downside tail underestimation diagnostics**, rather than in-sample likelihood or fit quality.

+### Distributional Tail Modeling

+Extreme tail behavior is characterized using a **hybrid empirical + EVT/GPD framework**:

+- Empirical quantiles are used in the center of the distribution
+- EVT/GPD modeling is applied only when stability conditions are met
+- Safe empirical fallbacks are used when EVT assumptions fail

+This ensures robustness in stressed or data-limited regimes.

+### Diagnostic Quantile Ladder

+The engine produces a **probability-indexed conditional return quantile ladder** for next-day downside risk.
+This is often colloquially referred to as a “VaR ladder,” but is presented strictly as a **diagnostic distributional view**, not a risk limit or trading constraint.

 ---